0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 * No idle web browsing
 * No news aggregation sites
 * No gaming
-* No using a computer if it is not directly related to creating
+* No using a computer if it is not directly related to creating or resisting (not consuming)

 Don’t be a fundamentalist about the rules.
 Rules are meant to be broken.
-If it’s art, the rules are more loose, if its corporate media, more strict.
-Cinema, literature, sci-fi, comic books, indy games: as long as these types of works are not connected with our professional, interpersonal, or political responsibilities use them in moderation.
-In general, make sure media consumption is  done with more moderation than usual, the goal is to break your habits.
+If it’s art, the rules are more loose; if its corporate media, more strict.
+Cinema, literature, sci-fi, comic books, indy games: as long as these types of works are not connected with our professional, interpersonal, or political responsibilities, use them in moderation.
+In general, make sure media consumption is done with more moderation than usual.
+The goal is to break your habits.

-Many people work with computers for their job, most aren’t privileged enough to be able to completely disconnect from work.
-Work-related email, messaging, and work-related browsing is out of scope for the strike by necessity, but do please try to prevent any non-work related web browsing or media consumption.
+Many people work with computers for their job.
+Most aren’t privileged enough to be able to completely disconnect from work.
+Work-related email, messaging, and work-related browsing are out of scope for the strike by necessity—but do please try to prevent any non-work related web browsing or media consumption.
 Don’t use work as an excuse to view social media or browse the web.
 Academic journal articles and the like will be hard to avoid, but ask yourself if they would pass the survivorship bias after a few years.

-Enable Do Not Disturb on your phone, this will establish designated mental space for ourselves, friends, and family.
+Enable Do Not Disturb on your phone.
+This will establish designated mental space for ourselves, friends, and family.
 Most smartphones have rules that can automatically put the device into Do Not Disturb mode at set times.
 In Android and iOS, this is available by going to Settings and searching for Do Not Disturb preferences.
 Do Not Disturb is also available in macOS as well.

-Remove anything that provides _variable information rewards_, these are features in apps and games designed to give a random, pleasant surprise.
-Slot machines are designed to do this to create addiction.
-Social media platforms like Facebook, Twitter, and video games like Candy Crush use “loot crates” to create the same type of addiction.
+Remove anything that provides _variable information rewards_.
+These are features in apps and games designed to give a random, pleasant surprise—to create addiction.
+Slot machines are designed to do this; Social media platforms like Facebook, Twitter, and video games like Candy Crush use “loot crates” to achieve the same result.
 Email can operate similarly.
 Turn off the red Notification dot on all your apps.

 Remove Facebook, Snapchat, Twitter, Slack, Instagram, Youtube and any other social media apps from your devices.
 This makes it tougher to have instant access to these forms of media since it's not immediately at your fingertips.
 Don’t cheat and use the web interface.
 Disable notifications for any apps that you keep.
 Turn off all lock screen notifications, this also improves privacy.
 Remove any of the other chat apps from your smartphone: Snapchat, Facebook Messenger, WhatsApp, Mastodon, Viber.
 If our friends need to reach us, they can txt or call.
 We should be the masters of our own time, and our network of friends isn’t in control of our time.
 Our inbox isn’t the worlds way to add items to our TODO list.